hortonworks/data-tutorials/tutorials/cda/analyze-iot-weather-station-data-via-connected-data-architecture/tutorial-2.md

 ## Summary

 Congratulations!
-You know how to setup your own IoT Weather Station using the Raspberry Pi, Sense HAT, MiNiFi, HDF Sandbox and HDP Sandbox.
+You know how to setup your own IoT Weather Station using the Raspberry Pi, Sense HAT, MiNiFi, CDF Sandbox and HDP Sandbox.
 You are also familiar with how to install MiNiFi onto the Raspberry Pi.
 You also have begun setting up Connected Data Architecture between HDF and HDP SB nodes in a Docker Network.
 In the next tutorials, you'll focus on data preprocessing, data storing into a noSQL datastore and analyzing the data in real-time as it saves to the datastore.

 ## Further Reading